Civil rights movement: Grassroots leadership

-Tactics and non-violence
+Tactics and nonviolence

 The Jim Crow system employed "terror as a means of social control," with the most organized manifestations being the Ku Klux Klan and their collaborators in local police departments.
 This violence played a key role in blocking the progress of the civil rights movement in the late 1950s.
 Some black organizations in the South began practicing armed self-defense.
 The first to do so openly was the Monroe, North Carolina, chapter of the NAACP led by Robert F. Williams.
 Williams had rebuilt the chapter after its membership was terrorized out of public life by the Klan.
 He did so by encouraging a new, more working-class membership to arm itself thoroughly and defend against attack.
 When Klan nightriders attacked the home of NAACP member Albert Perry in October 1957, Williams' militia exchanged gunfire with the stunned Klansmen, who quickly retreated.
 The following day, the city council held an emergency session and passed an ordinance banning KKK motorcades.
 One year later, Lumbee Indians in North Carolina would have a similarly successful armed stand-off with the Klan (known as the Battle of Hayes Pond) which resulted in KKK leader James W. "Catfish" Cole being convicted of incitement to riot.

 After the acquittal of several white men charged with sexually assaulting black women in Monroe, Williams announced to United Press International reporters that he would "meet violence with violence" as a policy.
 Williams' declaration was quoted on the front page of The New York Times, and The Carolina Times considered it "the biggest civil rights story of 1959".
 NAACP National chairman Roy Wilkins immediately suspended Williams from his position, but the Monroe organizer won support from numerous NAACP chapters across the country.
 Ultimately, Wilkins resorted to bribing influential organizer Daisy Bates to campaign against Williams at the NAACP national convention and the suspension was upheld.
 The convention nonetheless passed a resolution which stated: "We do not deny, but reaffirm the right of individual and collective self-defense against unlawful assaults."
 Martin Luther King Jr. argued for Williams' removal, but Ella Baker and WEB Dubois both publicly praised the Monroe leader's position.